How to price your property competitively to attract bookings

 • Bank holiday weekends

-• Local events e.g. sporting events, concerts/festivals
+• Local events (e.g. concerts, sports events, or festivals)

 Was this article helpful?